• Skip to primary navigation

 There are several juicy tales about the Horsethief Canyon.
 One story is that back in the days of the big ranches, horses wandered into the canyon with a certain branding symbol but walked out with another and therefore ‘suddenly’ had a different owner.

-In any case, it’s a beautiful canyon and we made a short hike down to the river, winding through the grasslands along the Badlands.
+In any case, it's a beautiful canyon and we made a short hike down to the river, through the grasslands next to the imposing Badlands.

 Visiting Horsethief Canyon is free.